The best kind of coffee is cold coffee.

 While it’s not fair to assume that all coffee shops do that, it’s certainly not uncommon!
 If you’re looking for fresh coffee, be sure to keep that in mind.

 If you don’t feel like brewing your own, you can also purchase plenty of ready-to-drink iced coffee.
-I absolutely love Jot, which is an ultra-concentrated coffee that you can drink iced OR hot.
-In my mind, it actually tastes very similar to cold brew, which I am a huge fan of.

 How is cold brew coffee made?